 Obtaining an EIN is a fairly straight-forward process that can be done on the IRS website, but it is often best to have an accountant or small business attorney help you to make sure you don’t make mistakes when filling out the forms.

 Many banks will also require a copy of your small businesses’ governing documents.
-For example, Kansas and Missouri LLCs must have Operating Agreements, while Corporations must have Bylaws.
+For example, Colorado, Kansas, and Missouri LLCs must have Operating Agreements, while Corporations must have Bylaws.
 These documents are the documents that govern your businesses’ operations and usually cover topics like voting rights, economic rights, transfer restrictions, and more.

 Additionally, the bank may ask you to provide written resolutions from your company’s owners (or directors) to show that you have the power to open the bank account on behalf of the startup or small business.
 This is especially true for businesses with more than one owner.

 While you can create those documents on your own, you will almost always be best served using a startup or small business attorney to help you create them.